storj/storj/docs/design/storage-node-automatic-updater.md

 * The update check should have a jitter to avoid a stampeding herd.
 See http://highscalability.com/blog/2012/4/17/youtube-strategy-adding-jitter-isnt-a-bug.html for more information.

 Possible problems:
-* bad gradual rollout.
-We know it's a bad rollout if our application stops working
+* Bad gradual rollout.
+We know it's a bad rollout if our application stops working.
-    * Log error in log file if possible
+    * Log error in log file if possible.
-    * if we did have a database migration, api/grpc change, or file system change in the latest update then wait for next update???
+    * If we did have a database migration, API/gRPC change, or file system change in the latest update then wait for next update???
-        * bad latest update might have had faulty database changes that will need to be migrated again.
+        * Bad latest update might have had faulty database changes that will need to be migrated again.
-    * otherwise rollback to previous version
+    * Otherwise rollback to previous version.

 ### Downloading the binaries